ShmuelRonen/ComfyUI-UNO-Wrapper/README.md

 - Full control over guidance scale, steps, and dimensions
 - Batch generation support
 - Leverages your existing ComfyUI text encoders
+- **NEW: Support for applying custom LoRAs from your models/loras directory**

 ## Installation